 At Equality Now, we are calling on Kenya to work closely with Uganda, Tanzania, Ethiopia and Somalia to end cross-border FGM.
 This can only be done if the perpetrators in any of these countries are held to account for their actions and if law enforcers collaborate their efforts.

-Please join Equality Now and our Kenyan partners, the Women Rights Institute for Peace and the Tasaru Ntomonok Initiative, in calling on the national government of Kenya and the local government in Pokot to take urgent action in accordance with Kenya’s international, regional and domestic obligations to ensure that:
+Please join Equality Now and our Kenya-based partners - Hope Beyond Foundation, I’llaramatak Community Concerns and Tasaru Ntomonok Initiative - in calling on the national government of Kenya and the sub-national governments to take urgent action to end FGM in accordance with Kenya’s domestic regional and international international obligations.
+This will ensure that:

-- Laws against FGM and child marriage are effectively implemented with proper investigation and prosecution of violations.
+- Laws against FGM are effectively implemented specifically with regard to proper investigation and prosecution of violations.

-- All concerned national and local level authorities work together to put into place protective measures within at-risk communities to protect girls from both child marriage and FGM, and to ensure that they are able to continue their education.
+- All concerned national and local level authorities work collaboratively to put into place protective measures such as safe houses and shelters within at-risk communities to protect girls from both child marriage and FGM, and to ensure that they are able to continue their education.